 - What’s that one key point that will differentiate your content from what’s already available over the internet?

 The answer to these questions will give you and your team an overview of the idea that you want to lay out in front of your customers.
-Never hurry up this process – the more you think about the questions above, the higher are the chances that you will come with an innovative idea.
+Never hurry up this process – the more you think about the questions above, the higher the chances that you will come up with an innovative idea.

 Once you are sure of your content goals, follow these steps: